Gapminder/ddf-validation/README.md

 ```

 This validator's type returns all issues as JSON object.
-And for this reason it not will be good for huge DDF datasets.
+And for this reason it's not suitable for huge DDF datasets.

 ### StreamValidator

 ```
 const api = require('ddf-validation');
+const StreamValidator = api.StreamValidator;
 const streamValidator = new StreamValidator('path to ddf dataset');

 streamValidator.on('issue', () => {